 Can you have both a personal and corporate trustee?

 If you like certain aspects of a personal trustee, but worry about lack of experience, and also like certain aspects of a corporate trustee, but aren’t confident that an outsider can manage the family dynamic, you can set up an arrangement whereby a personal and corporate trustee work in partnership as equal but separate co-trustees.
 This is especially advantageous in situations where important decisions need to be made or special situations need to be managed.

 This approach can benefit both personal and corporate trustees.
 The personal trustee, who normally maintains a better understanding of the uniqueness of each family member, can educate the corporate trustee and act as intermediary for other beneficiaries.
 The corporate trustee, on the other hand, can provide those specialized services where experience can make a big difference, such as investment management and tax preparation, as well as offer the advantage of negotiated pricing efficiencies for estate administration and liquidation services.

 Finally, this dual approach brings a stronger element of continuity to the management of your estate by allowing one trustee to back up the other in the event of resignation or passing.

-To find out how Union Bank can help with your successor trustee needs, speak with your relationship manager or explore trust administration and estate settlement services from The Private Bank.
+Union Bank offers corporate trustee services and specialized services to protect your wealth.
+To find out more, speak with your relationship manager or explore trust services from The Private Bank.

 Investment management services offered by MUFG Union Bank, N.A. in conjunction with its subsidiary, HighMark Capital Management, an SEC-registered investment adviser.
 Investments employing managed strategies: • Are NOT deposits or other obligations of, or guaranteed by, the Bank or any Bank affiliate • Are NOT insured by the FDIC or by any other federal government agency • Are subject to investment risks, including possible loss of the principal amount invested.